 - Extended warranty

-With the BMO AIR MILES Mastercard, you’ll earn 1 AIR MILE per $20 spent on all purchases but you’ll earn 2x the Miles for every $20 spent at participating AIR MILES Partners.
+With the BMO AIR MILES®† Mastercard®*, you’ll earn 3x the Miles for every $25 spent at participating AIR MILES Partners* and 1 Mile for every $25 spent everywhere else.
 In other words, this is a straightforward card that earns you AIR MILES on every purchase you make.

-The sign up bonus of 800 AIR MILES when you charge $1,000 your account in the first three months my not impress some people, but it’s better than you think.
-The value of those AIR MILES, when used as cash miles, is $85.
-You can’t really put a value on those miles when using them as dream miles since redemptions start at 1,200 AIR MILES, but 800 AIR MILES is still a fair amount of points.
+The sign up bonus of 800 AIR MILES when you charge $1,000 your account in the first three months may not impress some people, but it’s better than you think.
+The value of those AIR MILES, when used as cash miles, is $100.
+You can’t really put a value on those miles when using them as dream miles since redemptions start at 1,200 AIR MILES, but 900 AIR MILES is still a fair amount of points.
 Remember, this is a no fee card so the sign up bonus is pretty impressive.

 I should also point out that since this is a Mastercard, you can use it at Costco or Loblaws where you can earn AIR MILES.
 This is handy since both of those merchants only accept Mastercard so you’re able to earn AIR MILES instead of PC Optimum.